serhii-babich/html-accordion-tabs/README.md

 }
 ```

-And now we are casting some magic on `.tab-content`, allowing it to expand and collapse with a neat animation.
+Now we are casting some magic on `.tab-content`, allowing it to expand and collapse with a neat animation.

 ## Epilogue

-And that’s, my friends, is how I met… Ah, sorry, it is how we did responsive tabs which switch to accordion layout on the fly without a single line of JS.
+That’s, my friends, is how I met… Ah, sorry, it is how we can make responsive tabs which switch to accordion layout on the fly without a single line of JS.